craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Tracking/Magical Items of Note.md

 	- Currently possessed by [[Nala]]

 - Inception
 	- > A palm-sized lens of solid water.
 Its center seems to slowly churn as you hold it.
-Crafted by */green-spring circle guy's name/*
+Crafted by Elder [[]]
 	- This gem can hold one charge, which can be spent to cast the Scrying spell.
 The gem regains it's charge seven days after use.
 	- Currently located in Wheernat, with a high ranking official.